-In addition to performance measures, the Trustee will review the engagement activity of the Investment Manager to ensure that active engagement is taking place where possible to influence positive change in relation to ESG factors within investee companies.
+In addition to performance measures, the Trustee will review the engagement activity of the Investment Manager to ensure that active engagement with underlying companies is taking place to influence positive change in relation to ESG factors.
 The Trustee also monitors any voting activity of the investment manager to ensure votes are being used and are aligned to its views on ESG.

 As part of the selection, retention and realisation of the Section's investments, the Trustee, in consultation with its Investment Advisor, has reviewed the ESG and stewardship policies of the Investment Manager and are comfortable that these policies are consistent with its views.
+This review occurs annually in line with the Section year-end accounting process.
 In particular, the Trustee notes the following:

 - The Investment Manager has clear views on ESG factors and stewardship which are clearly articulated in formal policies on these issues. - The Trustee's policy in relation to any rights (including voting rights) attaching to its investments is to exercise those rights to protect the value of the Section's interests in the investments, having regard to appropriate advice.
 The Trustee expects the investment manager to engage with investee companies (and other relevant persons including, but not limited to, investment managers, issuers/other holders of debt and equity and other stakeholders) on aspects such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, corporate governance, social and environmental issues concerning the Trustee's investments.
-The Trustee believes that such engagement will protect and enhance the long-term value of its investments. - The Investment Manager regularly publishes detailed results of how its stewardship policies are enacted in practice and the Trustee expects the Investment Manager to provide regular updates on how they exercise those rights and actively engages with companies in which it invests, including how often the Investment Manager votes against company proposals.
-The Trustee will review this on a regular basis in line with its monitoring policy mentioned above. - Regarding the Section's residual assets, the nature of these assets dictate that the ESG factors are less likely to be financially material.
-The Trustee does however have confidence that the Investment Manager has adequate governance practices in place to capture key regulatory developments which might influence the future management/ performance of these assets.
+The Trustee believes that such engagement will protect and enhance the long-term value of its investments.